Yokie0105/thesis/README.md

 * `parametric_simulation_function.R`: performance evaluation functions to investigate methods for bias correction in cell composition analysis

 ## Data availability
 Cell composition data were taken from a prospective longitudinal study on Rheumatoid Arthritis (RA) [1], and are publicly available through the [Allen Institute of Immunology](https://apps.allenimmunology.org/aifi/insights/ra-progression/downloads/scrna/).
-You can find them in the `data` folder.
+You can find these data in the `data` folder.

 ## Prerequisites
 To run this code, you need to have **R** installed, alongside several required packages.
 Most important is the installation of the `voomCLR` package [2], which is currently available through [GitHub](https://github.com/johnsonandjohnson/voomCLR):